Home / Pre-Order / Pre-Order vs Wait

 • You'd rather buy after the first patch wave (typically 30–45 days post-launch)

-What we'd specifically suggest: pre-order the standard edition if you're going to buy regardless.
-Don't pre-order the Special or Collector's unless you specifically value the extras.
+What we'd specifically suggest: pre-order the standard edition if you're going to buy regardless — it costs nothing and gets you pre-loaded on November 12.
+Don't reach for Ultimate unless you specifically want what's in it.
 The standard edition pre-order has low risk (the bonuses are nice-to-have, the game itself is a near-guaranteed competent launch).
 The higher tiers cost more and the extras are nice but not transformational.

 Why Rockstar's Calculus Is Different